-Note that by Example \ref{eg:base_types}, we know that none of the base elements have type $(*,-1,0,1)$.
-Thus $N_2$, the system which must have type $(*,-1,0,1)$, must be made of some series or parallel combination of two systems $A_1$ and $A_2$ with less than $k-1$ base elements.
-Let $A_1$ and $A_2$ have constitutive equations $g_1V_3=g_2I_3$ and $g_3V_4=g_4I_4$ respectively.

-First, if $N_2$ is a series combination of $A_1$ and $A_2$, then we have that $f_3=g_1g_3$ and $f_4=g_1g_4+g_2g_3$.
-Note that since $f_4$ must alternate, then all four of $g_1,g_2,g_3$ and $g_4$ must alternate (and have some parity conditions), however $f_1$ must not alternate meaning that one of $g_1$ or $g_3$ cannot alternate, which cannot happen.

-Thus, $N_2$ must be a parallel combination of $A_1$ and $A_2$.
-In this case, we have that $f_3=g_1g_4+g_2g_3$ and $f_4=g_2g_4$.
-Given that $N_2$ has type $(*,-1,0,1)$, we must have that $g_2$ and $g_4$ alternate, at least one of $g_1$ or $g_3$ is nonalternating, and $g_2g_4$ has one larger largest degree than $g_1g_4+g_2g_3$.
-Without loss of generality, suppose that $g_1g_4$ has the largest degree on the left-hand side (note that $g_2g_3$ could share this largest degree).
-In this case, we must then have that $g_2$ must have maximal degree one higher than $g_1$, since $g_2g_4$ has maximal degree one higher than $g_1g_4$.
-Also, this means that $g_3$ must have maximal degree one lower than $g_4$, else $g_2g_3$ would have larger degree than $g_1g_4$.
-Thus, we have that $A_1$ and $A_2$ must have types $(*,-1,r_1,1)$ and $(*,-1,r_2,1)$ respectively, where at least one of the $r_i=0$ since one of $g_1$ or $g_3$ is non-alternating.

-Thus, the only way to generate a system of type $(*,-1,0,1)$ is by combining two systems at least one of which has type $(*,-1,0,1)$, but since none of the base elements have this type, it must not exist.

-Since the only way to have a constitutive equation which skips but does not alternate is to have an element of type $(*,-1,0,1)$, and this type does not exist, then there cannot be a constitutive equation which skips but does not alternate with $k$ base elements.
+Since the only way to have a constitutive equation which skips but does not alternate is to have an element of type $(*,-1,0,1)$ which does not exist by Lemma \ref{lem:firstbadtype}, then there cannot be a constitutive equation which skips but does not alternate with $k$ base elements.